ronan-mch/resist-ai/text.md

 This website is a citizen's guide to opposing generative AI's harmful effects on our society.

-> When we talk about generative AI (GenAI), we mean LLM based text creation models like ChatGPT and Claude, image creation models like DALL-E, Stable Diffusion, etc and video generators like Runway.
+Note that when we talk about generative AI (GenAI), we mean LLM based text creation models like ChatGPT and Claude, image creation models like DALL-E, Stable Diffusion, etc and video generators like Runway.

 <a name="why">
 ## Why resist AI?